BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: System Discovery with Uncertainty Quantification

 The coefficients learned from various models are presented in Table \ref{lotka_table}.
-The results indicate that LAPD performs well in accurately identifying the true system structure, with no extraneous or missing terms, whereas SINDy and UQ-SINDy introduce additional terms not present in the true system.
-LAPD also shows better performance compared to other baseline methods, as reflected in lower MSE and AIC values.
-UQ-SINDy, which also uses a Bayesian approach to estimate the posterior distribution of the coefficients, relies on sparsity-inducing priors such as the horseshoe prior to exclude extraneous terms.
-However, this method is sensitive to the choice of prior and often does not achieve the desired system sparsity.
+The results indicate that BLADE performs well in accurately identifying the true system structure, with no extraneous or missing terms, whereas SINDy and UQ-SINDy introduce additional terms not present in the true system.
+BLADE shows better performance compared to other baseline methods, as reflected in lower MSE and AIC values.

 Figure \ref{fig:lotka_compare}(a) illustrates the in-sample predictions using coefficients learned from 10 different groups of priors with varying coefficients for the horseshoe prior.
-With $\tau_0 \sim U(0.05,0.3)$, $\nu \sim U(0,5)$, $s\sim U(0,3)$.
-The plot shows considerable variability in the predictions of UQ-SINDy, with some groups failing to capture the state fluctuations.
-In contrast, the prediction trajectories generated by LAPD closely follow the true trajectory.
-This robustness is mainly due to the fact that LAPD's coefficient updates are primarily driven by likelihood rather than the specific choice of prior, reducing sensitivity to prior selection.
+With $\tau_0 \sim U(0.05,0.3)$, $\nu \sim U(0,5)$, $s\sim U(0,3)$, where $U(\cdot,\cdot)$ represents uniform distribution.
+The plot reveals significant variability in UQ-SINDy predictions, with certain groups exhibiting discrepancies in tracking the state fluctuations.
+This robustness is mainly due to the fact that BLADE's coefficient updates are primarily driven by likelihood rather than the specific choice of prior, reducing sensitivity to prior selection.
 Additionally, the use of sequential thresholding helps achieve system sparsity rather than relying merely on sparsity-inducing priors.
+UQ-SINDy, which also uses a Bayesian approach to estimate the posterior distribution of the coefficients, relies on sparsity-inducing priors such as the horseshoe prior to exclude extraneous terms.
+The performance of UQ-SINDy is sensitive to the choice of prior, and in some cases, may not yield the desired level of system sparsity.

 Figure \ref{fig:lotka_compare}(b) provides 95\% confidence intervals in the prediction space.
 The uncertainty coverage effectively captures the true trajectory of the Lotka-Volterra system, particularly in cases where the model's predictions deviate from the truth.
 When the model predictions align well with the true trajectory, the uncertainty coverage remains appropriately modest.
-This highlights the reliability of the LAPD in both accurate prediction and uncertainty estimation.
+For the Lotka--Volterra system, the 95\% prediction intervals produced by the model trained on noisy data achieve a PICP of 100\%.
+The corresponding MPIW values are 6.25 for the in-sample intervals and 16.75 for the out-of-sample intervals.
+Relative to the mean ground-truth prediction magnitudes of 57.85 and 60.29, respectively, these interval widths suggest that the perfect coverage is not obtained by excessively wide intervals.
+This highlights the reliability of the BLADE in both accurate prediction and uncertainty estimation.